dgrothman/theinnerjourney/docs/C7-SelfEsteem/Handout.md

 ## Understanding the Drama Triangle

-* The Drama Triange (The 3 faces of victim)
+* The Drama Triangle (The 3 faces of victim)
   * Generates shame
     * through internal interaction or external communication keeps the shame messages going
   * Victim
     * A twisted version of the desire to be innocent and vulnerable
     * Comes from an unconscious need to feel important
     * Becoming helpless
-    * Deny their problem solving ablities and potential for self-generated value
+    * Deny their problem-solving abilities and potential for self-generated value
     * Making themselves helpless becomes the primary way of avoiding failure
     * Comes across as less than
     * The Persecutor stage looks like resentment
-    * The Rescure stage is done from a less than positioin
+    * The Rescuer stage is done from a less than position
   * Rescuer
     * A twisted version of the desire to nurture and protect
     * Comes from an unconscious need to feel important